-The Plan builds upon the work completed through the 2013 Tacoma Station Area Plan recommendations to improve multimodal connections and create a mix of land uses that take advantage of the Tacoma light rail station at the north end of the NMIA and the City's 2017 community vision process.
-This project incorporates that planning area and adds areas west of McLoughlin Blvd to create an entire district.
-Additionally, the City's 2016 economic opportunities analysis, that has been incorporated into the Plan and guiding the economic feasibility analysis and recommendations for the Plan.
+The Plan builds upon the work completed through the Tacoma Station Area Plan recommendations to improve multimodal connections and create a mix of land uses that take advantage of the Tacoma light rail station at the north end of the NMIA.
+This project incorporates that planning area and adds areas west of McLoughlin Boulevard to create an entire district.
+Additionally, the City recently completed a citywide economic opportunities analysis, that has been incorporated into the Plan and guiding the economic feasibility analysis and recommendations for the Plan.